 One of the most stress-inducing email practices has less to do with what you’re writing, and everything to do with who you’re looping in.
 CC’ing the boss is a go-to protocol in many workplaces, but this runs the unintended risk of demoralizing team members and undercutting their sense of self-efficacy, according to research reported in the Harvard Business Review.
 Before you copy a supervisor, pause to consider whether they really need to be on the thread, or if there’s another way to update them offline.
 Besides helping to keep the boss’ inbox clutter-free, you’ll also be building trust with the recipient of your email — exactly the kind of strategy that helps teams thrive.

 Send your emails on a “batch delivery” schedule

-Ask yourself: Should I say this in person?
+Ask yourself: Should I say this one-on-one?